dcunited001/dcunited001.github.io/_posts/2016-06-01-im-not-religious-im-spiritual-1-God-is-not-dead.md

 Yes, these institutions and belief systems are vulnerable to abuse.
 No, religious institutions are not perfect, but neither could be anything created by man.
-To their credit, the propensity for benefit is immeasureable to acclaimed problems.
+To their credit, the propensity for benefit is immeasureable to any acclaimed problems.

 <a name="foundations-for-belief-systems" />